vernisaz/simjson/README.md

 println!("parent:{}", simjson::get_path_as_text(&json, &"parent/name").unwrap_or("unknown".to_string()));
 ```

+## Build
+Use [RustBee](https://github.com/vernisaz/rust_bee) to build the crate.
+Script [bee.7b](./bee.7b) is provided.
+Modify **crate_dir** if you use other than standard its location.

+Cargo manifest *toml* can be added in case of Cargo preferences.

 ## Microlibrary
-This crate uses a consept of microlibray described in the [article](https://www.linkedin.com/pulse/micro-libraries-vs-mega-dmitriy-rogatkin-q6e6c).
+This crate uses a concept of Microlibrary described in the [article](https://www.linkedin.com/pulse/micro-libraries-vs-mega-dmitriy-rogatkin-q6e6c).